jfmaeck/uicc/README.md

 npm run dev
 ```

 Navigate to `http://localhost:8000/`.
-The Styleguide will automatically reload if you change any of the source files.
+The UI Patterns Demo page will automatically reload if you change any of the source files.

 ## Build